 Meeting frequently means they can see your decisions evolve, progress and work through them together.

-5. Agree a list, and timing for what’s needed, when
+5. Agree a list of info, and timing for what’s needed

-We get it, you’re busy, and so when you’re in the throes of exciting conversations with inspiring people, doing the round up of what happened, rather than what’s to come can feel like a pain.
+We get it, you’re busy, and so when you’re in the throes of exciting daily business, doing the round up of what happened, rather than what’s to come can feel like a pain.

 Having the conversation about when is the best time to nail down all of the final numbers for the month just gone, can help you both out.